nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-09-wonderland.md

 ![screenshot26](../assets/images/wonderland/screenshot26.png)

-From the results, we can see that `perl` has the `cap_setuid+ep` capability!
+From the results, we can see that `perl` has the `cap_setuid+ep` capability set!
 This means that we can exploit it to spawn a shell with root privileges.

 All we have to do is run: